-Should kids be involved in protests?
-Parents need to consider age, consent and understanding
+New offer for primary and intermediate school principals promises pay parity

 "Not every child, at every age group, at every school will want to do it."

-The NZEI actions planned for today's event called for parents and children to wear green, display messages of support in public areas of schools, have shared green-themed morning teas and to talk about the issues.

-However, some boards refused to partake because of concerns about using school facilities to promote the day of action.
+Some boards refused to partake because of concerns about using school facilities to promote the day of action.

 Whangārei Intermediate School board chair Derek Slatter said he was concerned about promoting the day of action through school newsletters.